adnanahid/ProTracker-Client/README.md

   <img height="200" src="https://i.ibb.co.com/8gTCsqts/Screenshot-2025-02-01-161518.png" />

   <p style="max-width: 500; text-align: left;">
-    Welcome to <strong>ProTracker</strong>, a powerful and intuitive web application designed to streamline asset and product management for businesses.
-ProTracker provides HR managers and key stakeholders with a centralized platform to track, monitor, and manage company assets efficiently.
+ProTracker is a powerful and intuitive asset and product management system designed to help businesses efficiently track, monitor, and manage company assets.
+It provides HR managers and key stakeholders with a centralized platform to organize returnable and non-returnable assets, ensuring better resource utilization and accountability.
   </p>

 </div>